What's this about?

 The world is yours

-A game that evolves openly and dynamically needs a world that can accommodate for that.
-BallArena was conceptualised as an open world game where each player carves their individual path through it.
-Beyond certain storybeats, storytelling is mostly done through the environment, giving subtle cues about the backgrounds of the eerie environment, but ultimately yourself
+A game that evolves openly and dynamically needs a world that can support it.
+BallArena was conceived as an open world where each player carves their own path.
+Outside a few story beats, storytelling happens mostly through the environment, revealing the eerie world and, ultimately, yourself.

 Utilise your past